appacademy/SWEO-Part-Time-Resources/4-Module/1-week/4-day/study-guide.md

 ## What and Why Express
 - Use cases for Express:
-  - Allow us to use javascript to write our server
+  - Allow us to use JavaScript to write our server
   - Reduces amount of boilerplate code
   - Unopinionated